 Although not as recognizable as the Stormtrooper, if you wanted a variation of bad guys to kill then this would have been a good way of going.
 I managed to get one as a kid from a flea market but his paint had faded on his helmet, so he had one huge massive flesh coloured head, which from behind looked somewhat like the tip of a penis.

 I have seen a few people online use this figure to make one of the rebel troopers from the start of the first film, the ones that were either killed or taken prisoner.
 That just made me think actually, why didn’t Luke or Han or Leia open up a few more cell doors in the original movie?
 Like a few rebels were taken prisoner, were they all executed before Leia (as she was scheduled to be), or did they die when the Death Star was destroyed?
 It wouldn’t have killed Luke, Han or Leia just to open a few doors and let a few prisoners out.
 Assholes.
-Even if they weren’t rebels, I am sure a few would have been grateful to be released and would sign up to the cause if they had escaped on the Falcon with the rest of ’em.
+Even if they weren’t rebels, and were just random aliens, I am sure a few would have been grateful to be released and would sign up to the cause if they had escaped on the Falcon with the rest of ’em.

 So that was my look at the first twelve Star Wars action figures that were ever made.
 I think any Star Wars fan owes their appreciation to these first toys as without their success we may not have the universe that we know and love today.